priyaananthasankar/sarcasm_detector/README.md

 # sarcasm_detector
-A comparison of multiple machine learning algorithms used with natural language for sarcasm detection
+A trial of the same data with Facebook fastText word2vec.